-In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
+In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 The amendment requires (i) equity investments (except those accounted for under the equity method of accounting, or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income, (ii) public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes and (iii) separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (i.e., securities or loans and receivables).
 This amendment eliminates the requirement for public business entities to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost.
 This amendment is effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-As of December 31, 2016, the Company had an investment in Topgolf International, Inc. of \$48,997,000 that was accounted for at cost in accordance with ASC Topic 325, "Investments-Other."
-The Company believes the fair value of its investment in Topgolf to be significantly higher than its cost basis (see Note 6).
-If there are any observable price changes related to this investment or a similar investment of the same issuer in fiscal years beginning after December 15, 2017, the Company would be required to write this investment up or down to its estimated fair value, which could have a significant effect on the Company's financial position and results of operations.
+As of December 31, 2017, the Company had an investment in Topgolf International, Inc. of \$70,495,000, consisting of common stock and various classes of preferred stock, that was accounted for at cost in accordance with ASC Topic 325, "Investments-Other."
+Based on prior observable market transactions, the Company believes that the fair value of its investment in Topgolf significantly exceeds its cost.
+If there are any observable price changes related to this investment or a similar investment of the same issuer in fiscal years beginning after December 15, 2017, the Company would be required to assess the fair value impact, if any, on each class of stock, and write the individual security interest up or down to its estimated fair value, which could have a significant effect on the Company's financial position and results of operations (see Note 7).

 In July 2015, the FASB issued ASU No. 2015-11, "Inventory (Topic 330): Simplifying the Measurement of Inventory."
-Topic 330, Inventory, currently requires an entity to measure inventory at the lower of cost or market.
-Market could be replacement cost, net realizable value, or net realizable value less an approximately normal profit margin.
-The amendments apply to inventory that is measured using first-in, first-out (FIFO) or average cost.
-An entity should measure in-scope inventory at the lower of cost and net realizable value.
+This amendment requires an entity to measure in-scope inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.
-The amendments in this update more closely align the measurement of inventory in GAAP with the measurement of inventory in International Financial Reporting Standards.
-For public business entities, the amendments are effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-The amendments should be applied prospectively with earlier application permitted as of the beginning of an interim or annual reporting period.
-The adoption of this amendment is not expected to have a material impact on the Company's consolidated financial statements.
+For public business entities, this ASU is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
+The adoption of this amendment did not have a material impact on the Company's consolidated condensed financial statements.